-GOVERNOR MIFFLIN THANKS OUR CORPORATE SPONSOR:
+GOVERNOR MIFFLIN THANKS OUR CORPORATE SPONSORS:

 IN THE NEWS

 Congratulations GM Class of 2014!On Saturday, June 14, 274 students graduated from Governor Mifflin High School in front of family and friends at Santander Arena.
 The class was one of the smallest in recent years, but made a big impact during the ceremony when Commencement speakers Tyler Hill, Darsol Kerneau Seok and Samjeris Victor took the stage to deliver their speech entitled "Conformity Lessens the Beauty of the World."
 The top three in the class ended their speech with a surprise rap that brought their fellow graduates to their feet.
 Click here to watch.

 Of the 274 students who received diplomas, 74 percent plan to continue their education at a college, university or trade school.

 15 students have plans to enter the military with 5 enlisting in the Air Force, 5 in the Army, 3 in the Marine Corps and 2 in the Navy.

 Of the students who plan to continue their education, the top three intended majors or courses of study for the newest Governor Mifflin graduates are: